sevenval/flat-docs/cookbook/request-timeout.md

 # Increasing the Request Timeout

-In case we have to deal with a slow upstream system, the [various timeout options](../reference/actions/request.md#options) on the `request` action will help.
+In case we have to deal with a slow upstream system, the [various timeout options](../reference/actions/request.md#options) of the `request` action will help.
 Here we allow a five second overall timeout for the request:

 ```xml
 <flow>